psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

    *  You get an offer.
 Woohoo!
    *  You get called in for extra interviews.
 This does not necessarily mean you didn't perform strongly enough in your interviews.
 It can be for a number of different reasons, such as that there's a type of skill that wasn't properly evaluated during your interviews.
    *  You're being considered for a different role.
 Again, this is not a bad thing, it just means that based on your packet the various committees felt a different role would be a better fit.
 This will possibly involve a few extra interviews.
 Ultimately, this is a good thing, the role you applied for might not be what you thought it was.
    *  You don't get an offer.
 I'm sorry if this is your outcome.
-Getting a job offer at Google is _very_ hard, and we err on the side of false negatives.
+Getting a job offer at Google is _very_ hard, and people have suggested there is a [high false-negative rate](http://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html).
 So don't feel discouraged!
 The work you put into preparing for this interview, and the experience of the interview itself, will definitely help you perform better in other interviews.
 Finally, you can always reapply after a year!
 I have reviewed packets that initially received a no-offer, only to come back a year later and get an offer.

 ## Final thoughts